Published on December 25th, 2014 | by admin0

 - Mexico City has been certified by Guinness World Records as having the world’s largest ever Christmas tree standing at 110.35 metres (362 feet)

-- Whilst approximately 10 million are eaten in the UK at this time of year, Turkey hasn’t always been the traditional Christmas dinner enjoyed by millions of us – pig’s head and mustard, roast swan and pheasants were some of the preferred dishes going back in time
+- Whilst approximately 10 million are eaten in the UK at this time of year, Turkey hasn’t always been the traditional dinner enjoyed by millions of us – pig’s head and mustard, roast swan and pheasants were some of the preferred dishes going back in time

 - Before those needles fall off the Christmas tree they can actually be used in tea and provide a good source of vitamin A and C!